mark-schultz/research-exam/README.md

-My Research Exam for my Masters at UCSD.
+My research rxam for my Masters at UCSD (our analogue of qualifying exams, see [this](https://cse.ucsd.edu/graduate/exams/phd-research-examination-overview)).

 The initial goal of it was to survey lattice-based KEM design, for which there are broadly two distinct approaches